xiix0/scam/README.md

-You never have to change anything you got up in the middle of the night to write.
+You are destined to become the commandant of the fighting men of the department of transportation.
-		-- Saul Bellow